Parkville Gardens is a housing development on a 20 hectare site in Parkville that was formerly the Athletes’ Village for the 2006 Commonwealth Games.

 - wheelchair accessible toilets and showers in most dwellings.

-Design and construction of the development has endeavoured to minimise its ecological footprint.
+Design and construction of the development has focused on minimising its ecological footprint.
 Key environmental features to date include:

 - the use of plantation timber and recycled building materials